The Greenest Clean with 11 Zero Waste Laundry Detergent Brands

 So, why should we clean up our laundry act, you ask?

 More than one billion laundry jugs are discarded every year— just in the United States!
-And, that’s before we’ve even touched on the myriad of harmful chemicals and non-biodegradable surfactants in regular laundry soaps that enter the water table, damage our septic systems, and kill aquatic life (and even the bodies of water!).
+And, that’s before we’ve even touched on the myriad of harmful chemicals and non-biodegradable surfactants in regular laundry soaps that enter the water table, damage our septic systems, and kill aquatic life.

 Obviously the best thing to do in this situation is to avoid buying anything and opt for DIY zero waste laundry detergent instead (which we’ll totally tell you how to do).
 But if you’re short on time and don’t want to read yet another DIY tutorial, we’ll help you find the best alternative non-toxic and plastic free laundry detergent.